-While a significant portion of the creek shoreline runs through properties containing private residences, Chambers Creek Park (i.e. Chambers Creek Properties owned and administered by Pierce County) occupies a large portion of the creek's northern reach, providing a relatively straight forward opportunity to preserve and enhance the existing riparian zone on public lands.
+While a significant portion of the creek shoreline runs through properties containing private residences, Chambers Creek Park (i.e. Chambers Creek Properties owned and administered by Pierce County) occupies a large portion of the creek's northern reach, providing a direct relatively straight forward opportunity to preserve and enhance the existing riparian zone on public lands.
+Enhancement of degraded areas could be achieved using the Washington Conservation Corps.
 In addition, along much of the southern reach, homes are located considerable distance from the creek, which is largely confined to a ravine.
 Forested and largely intact riparian areas provide valuable ecological functions as documented in the Shoreline Inventory and Analysis Report.
-Commented [CP3]: There is an ongoing study of the Chambers Creek dam removal.
-We may also want to mention the Puyallup Tribe restoration from Kobayashi Park.

 Protecting existing high quality habitat along Chambers Creek is the highest priority.
 Implementation and enforcement of critical area regulations and the City's NPDES stormwater program are cornerstones of the City's efforts to protect habitat along Chambers Creek and improve water quality.
-Interagency coordination with Pierce County, particularly for Chambers Creek Park, as well as WDFW (which has a fish hatchery and significant management role for fish in the basin) should be emphasized in refining the management strategy for the northern reach.
+Interagency coordination with Pierce County and University Place, particularly for Chambers Creek Park, as well as WDFW (which has a fish hatchery and significant management role for fish in the basin) should be emphasized in refining the management strategy for the northern reach.
 Limited opportunities may also exist for property acquisition.
 Additional outreach to homeowners and habitat enhancement efforts in the park and on private properties with willing homeowners can help ensure that the highest quality fish and wildlife habitat in the City is protected and enhanced.